 Temporary Relief from Troubled Debt Restructurings (§ 4013): The CARES Act permits financial institutions, including credit unions, to suspend the requirement to categorize certain loan modifications related to the COVID-19 pandemic as troubled debt restructurings.
 Federal financial regulatory agencies, including the NCUA, issued a separate statement on these changes.

 Paycheck Protection Program (§ 1102 and 1109): The NCUA released separate guidance on this program.
 In summary, the CARES Act authorizes the Small Business Administration (SBA) to create the Paycheck Protection Program (PPP), a loan guarantee program that helps certain affected businesses meet payroll needs and utilities resulting from the COVID-19 pandemic.
 Eligible entities may include small businesses, non-profit organizations, veterans’ organizations, Tribal businesses, independent contractors, and the self-employed.
-Visit the United States Treasury (opens new window) and Small Business Administration (opens new window) websites for additional information.
+Visit the United States Treasury (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) and Small Business Administration (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) websites for additional information.

 Optional Temporary Relief from Current Expected Credit Losses (CECL) (§ 4014): CECL is also known as Financial Accounting Standards Board Accounting Standards Update No. 2016-13 (“Measurement of Credit Losses on Financial Instruments”).
 The CARES Act provides relief from the requirement to comply with CECL until December 31, 2020, or the termination of the COVID-19 public health emergency, whichever occurs earlier.
 However, credit unions are not currently required to comply with CECL.